Focus and Themes

 - Diffusion – communicate and share research findings and best practices amongst SIG members and collaborators

-Share ideas and discuss future activities by connecting with the Tourism Risk, Crisis and Recovery Management LinkedIn group.
+Share ideas and discuss future activities on the Tourism Risk, Crisis and Recovery Management LinkedIn group.

 - David Beirman attended the first meeting of DFAT’s Smartraveller Consultative Group for 2015.
 DFAT has broadened the Consultative group beyond the travel Industry to include a number of important government organisations including AUSTRADE and the Australian Passport Office.
 CAUTHE will continue to be represented.
 DFAT has released a revised Consular Strategy which essentially highlights the services which are provided to Australians travelling Internationally and those which are not covered- leaving consular staff free to deal with emergencies rather than trivialities.
 A core element of the strategy is to encourage Australians travelling abroad to appropriately insure themselves for any illness or material loss incurred when travelling.